-- Knowledge of encryption keys used in the payment card environment shall be restricted to the fewest number of custodians necessary and be based on business need. - Encryption key custodians are the only personnel authorized to create, distribute, or maintain payment card environment encryption keys. - Encryption keys must be changed at least annually.
-The keys may be changed more regularly as necessary and/or as recommended by the associated application. - All compromised encryption keys must be replaced immediately. - All encryption keys must be created with the use of strong passphrases in accordance with BTS Administrative Rule 2.05. - Encryption keys must be strong keys.
-Strong keys are that meet the minimum recommended key size of comparable strengths recommendations in National Institute of Standards (NIST) Special Publication 800-57, March, 2007. (http://csrc.nist.gov/publications/). - Encryption keys must not be stored or distributed in clear text.
-All keys must be encrypted with a key-encryption key. - Encryption keys must be maintained under a split knowledge and dual control regime. - Encryption key custodians must sign a key custodian form that recognizes and accepts all key-custodian responsibilities as listed above.
+Knowledge of encryption keys used in the payment card environment shall be restricted to the fewest number of custodians necessary and be based on business need.

+Encryption key custodians are the only personnel authorized to create, distribute, or maintain payment card environment encryption keys.
+Encryption keys must be changed at least annually.
+The keys may be changed more regularly as necessary and/or as recommended by the associated application.

+All compromised encryption keys must be replaced immediately.

+All encryption keys must be created with the use of strong passwords in accordance with BTS Administrative Rule 2.05.
+Encryption keys must be strong keys.
+Strong keys are keys that meet the minimum recommended key size of comparable strengths recommendations in National Institute of Standards (NIST) Special Publication 800-57 Part 3, March, 2007; Revision 1 January,2015. (http://csrc.nist.gov/publications/).

+Encryption keys must not be stored or distributed in clear text.
+All keys must be encrypted with a key-encryption key.

+Encryption keys must be maintained under a split knowledge and dual control regime.

+Encryption key custodians must sign a key custodian form that recognizes and accepts all key-custodian responsibilities as listed above.

+Store cryptographic keys in the fewest possible locations.
 Authentication

-• Shared passwords utilized to access any payment card systems or network are prohibited.
+Shared passwords utilized to access any payment card systems or network are prohibited.
 Monitoring

-- All transaction and activity logs from relevant systems within the cardholder environment shall be reviewed daily. - Logs from these systems shall be retained for one year from their creation date. - · Logs include, but are not limited to, user identification, type of event, date and time, success or failure indication, - origination of event, identity or system component of affected data, or resources. - Information Security personnel provide 24 X 7 incident response and monitoring coverage for any evidence of unauthorized activity.
-This coverage shall be manifested in the form of always available communications tools, such as email alerts, that provide readily available information on the status of secure transmission, storage, or processing of payment card data.
+All transaction and activity logs from relevant systems within the cardholder environment shall be reviewed daily.

+Logs from these systems shall be retained for one year from their creation date.

+Logs include, but are not limited to, user identification, type of event, date and time, success or failure indication, origination of event, identity or system component of affected data, or resources.

+Where a system allows, audit trails shall be implemented and kept to link all access to system components to individual users.
+Information Security personnel provide 24 X 7 incident response and monitoring coverage for any evidence of unauthorized activity.
+This coverage shall be manifested in the form of always available communications tools, such as email or text alerts, that provide readily available information on the status of secure transmission, storage, or processing of payment card data.
 Physical Access

-• Obsolete paper copies of payment cardholder data must be cross-cut, shredded, incinerated, or pulped once they are no longer needed.

-• Physical storage of paper copies of payment cardholder data must be done in a secure environment which includes locked containers.
+Obsolete paper copies of payment cardholder data must be cross-cut, shredded, incinerated, or pulped once they are no longer needed.
+Physical storage of electronic and physical media containing payment cardholder data must be done in a secure environment which includes locked containers.

-• End-of-life electronic media used to store payment cardholder data must be purged, degaussed or otherwise destroyed so that cardholder data cannot be reconstructed.
+End-of-life electronic media used to store payment cardholder data must be purged, degaussed or otherwise destroyed so that cardholder data cannot be reconstructed.

-• No payment cardholder data shall be transmitted via end-user messaging technologies including, but not limited, to email and/or instant messaging.
+No payment cardholder data shall be transmitted via end-user messaging technologies including, but not limited, to email and/or instant messaging.

-• Storage of all payment card data will be kept only to complete the payment transaction and will not be stored longer than business needs require.
-At no time after card authorization, under any circumstance, will the City store any information from the card magnetic track, to include Card Validation Value/ Card Validation Code (CVV)/(CVC), CVV2/CVC2, and Personal Identification Number (PIN) block data.
+Storage of all payment card data will be kept only to complete the payment transaction and will not be stored longer than business needs require.
+At no time after card authorization, under any circumstance, will the Citystore any information from the card magnetic track, to include Card Validation Value/ Card Validation Code (CVV)/(CVC), CVV2/CVC2, and Personal Identification Number (PIN) block data.
+All media with cardholder data will be audited on a quarterly basis to ensure that stored classified data does not exceed business retention requirements and the retention schedule is adhered to.